cortoproject/corto/packages/corto/ast/README.md

 #### Returns

 ## Binding
+A temporary type that binds an code block to a function object.

 ### function
 ### impl

 ## Block
+A code block.

 ### addStatement(ast::Node statement)
+Add a statement to a code block.

 #### statement
 ### declare(string id,type type,bool isParameter,bool isReference)
+Declare a variable in a code block.

 #### id
+The identifier of the variable.

 #### type
+The type of the variable.

 #### isParameter
+Should be TRUE if the variable represents a function parameter, otherwise parameter should be to FALSE.

 #### isReference
+TRUE when the variable represents a reference.
+This parameter should not be set to TRUE when the provided type is a reference.

 #### Returns
+Zero when success, non-zero if failed.

 ### declareReturnVariable(function function)
 #### function
 #### Returns